-- + Proposed Lots 114 to 146 are to be created from land that was originally identified for public recreation purposes. - + Proposed Lots 147 to 151 are to be created with a smaller lot typology and this is proposed as a direct response to likely flood constraint for this area of the site. - + An increase in lot yield has been generated within the subdivision for the southern parts of the site.
+- Proposed Lots 114 to 146 are to be created from land that was originally identified for public recreation purposes. - Proposed Lots 168 to 177 are to be created for a smaller lot typology. - An increase in lot yield has been generated within the subdivision for the southern parts of the site.
 This is a purposeful design response made possible by an increase of developable land area resulting from the collector road (along the eastern property boundary) being located wholly within the neighbouring property - an arrangement which Oakstand understands has already been approved by Orange City Council.